46503145/COMP3100-Distributed-Systems/README.md

-Week 4 and week 3 workshops are finished.
+Week 3, 4, 5 and 6's workshops are finished.
+Stage 1 has been completed.